protocol/nft-website/docs/tutorial/avax-nft.md

 ## Avalanche vs Ethereum

-Unlike Ethereum, Avalanche is a network of multi-blockchains, one of which runs a fork of Ethereum Virtual Machine (EVM) and compatible with Ethereum.
+Unlike Ethereum, Avalanche is a network of multi-blockchains, one of which runs a fork of the Ethereum Virtual Machine (EVM) and is compatible with Ethereum.

-Avalanche consists of 3 subnets, X-chain, P-chain, and C-chain.
+Avalanche consists of 3 subnets: The X-chain, P-chain, and C-chain.

-- **X-chain**: Deals with exchanges of value and runs AVM (namespaced `avm`)
+- **X-chain**: Deals with exchanges of value and runs the [Avalanche Virtual Machine](https://docs.avax.network/build/references/cryptographic-primitives/#cryptography-in-the-avalanche-virtual-machine) (namespaced `avm`)
-- **P-chain**: Deals with platform/protocol (core) and able to create new arbitrary blockchains (namespaced `platform`)
+- **P-chain**: Deals with platform/protocol (core) and is able to create new arbitrary blockchains (namespaced `platform`)
-- **C-chain**: the EVM-compatible chain capable of running Solidity smart contract / dapps.
+- **C-chain**: the EVM-compatible chain capable of running Solidity smart contracts and dapps.
 It has Ethereum-compatible addresses (hexadecimal strings prefixed with "0x" concatenated with the rightmost 20 bytes of the Keccak-256 hash ECDSA public key)

-Most beginner's confusion will be from distinguishing these different subnets.
-Note that only the C-chain is EVM-compatible and has Ethereum-compatible addresses. and most of dapps will be interacting with this chain.
+Most confusion happens for beginners when trying to distinguish between these different subnets.
+It's important to note that only the C-chain has EVM-compatibility and Ethereum-compatible addresses.
+The majority of dapps will be interacting with this chain.

 ![Avalanche's diagram of subnets](https://docs.avax.network/assets/images/image(21)-3c5cb7f1f21926b05ae3631f453ed49d.png)

+Now that we have learned about Avalanche's infrastructure, let's gear up to build!

 ## Setting up